-The Company's largest corporate bond exposure is to Vale Overseas Ltd, making up of just under four percent of the investment portfolio.
-Other large bond exposures are to the European Investment Bank and Fannie Mae.
+The Company's largest corporate bond exposure is to Ginnie Mae, making up of just under five percent of the investment portfolio.
+Other large bond exposures are to the European Investment Bank and Toronto-Dominion Bank.

 In order to reduce exposure to reinsurance credit risk, the financial condition of reinsurers is evaluated and reinsurance is placed with a diverse group of companies and syndicates that are believed to be financially sound.
 The credit quality of reinsurers is monitored when placing new and renewal reinsurance, as well as on an ongoing, current basis.
 The Company uses objective criteria to select and retain its reinsurers, including requiring a financial strength rating of "A-" or better from A.M.
 Best Company.
+Ongoing adherence to this is reported to the Board through risk appetite monitoring.